mo-khaife-bot/Kinase-Website/README.md

 - Name of Kinases
 - Their respective inhibitors
 - The proteins the Kinase act on
-- Experimental Tissue samples that identify where Kinases act.
+- Experimental phosphoproteome data of three different cell lines (HL60, MCF7, NTERA2) tissue samples that identify where Kinases act.
+*This information was provided by Professor Conrad one of the researchers with Hijazi et al, 2020.*

 Utilised the PKINFAM (https://www.uniprot.org/docs/pkinfam) document from Uniprot website(Modi & Dunbrack, 2019).
 As this information is stored from uniport
    6